Appealing an offer

 The form and details of where to return it to for each school will be published in the next steps guide on offer day.

-The deadline for submitting an appeal is Friday 14 May 2021.
+The deadline for submitting an appeal is within 20 school days of your offer.

 When you appeal you: